 Be Wary about Clicking on Links

-Do not click on unsolicited links you receive in e-mail or IM messages!!!
-They likely lead to a malicious website intended to compromise your computer or your personal data.
+Do not click on unsolicited links you receive in e-mail, text or chat messages!
+They could lead to a malicious website intended to compromise your computer or your personal data.
 Even if you think the link is legitimate, Confirm Before You Click!
 Contact the sender to verify that the link is not a ruse.

-Files Attached to E-mails and IMs: Be Skeptical; Be Safe
+Files Attached to E-mails: Be Skeptical, Be Safe

 - Contact the person who sent you the attachment and verify that they intended to send it to you.